intjelic/python-sfml/doc/source/api/graphics.rst

    A glyph is the visual representation of a character.

-   The :class:`sfml.graphics.Glyph` structure provides the information needed to handle the glyph:
+   The :class:`Glyph` structure provides the information needed to handle the glyph:

        * its coordinates in the font's texture